My current research interest includes:

-The suitability of (marine) phages as biological tracers in porous media.
-With this aim, I use physical and biological quantification methods to reveal the changes of tracer phages during their transport in laboratory system and under field conditions.
+Here, I mainly focus on the transport of marine phages (also called tracer phages) in soil systems and aim to test their suitability as biological tracers for water flow or colloidal transport.
+With this aim, I use physical and biological quantification methods to reveal the changes of tracer phages during their transport in laboratory systems and under field conditions.

 - Laboratory column transport experiments